-- O Intrathecal pain pump - Spinal cord stimulator implant or peripheral nerve field stimulation n conjunction with traditional pain management, there are a number of self-management strategies that can help reduce pain levels and improve your quality of life.
-Don't underestimate your ability to have an impact on your health and pain levels.
+- Nerve repair - O Peripheral nerve surgery (including relocation nerve grafting, targeted muscle reinnervation, and regenerative peripheral nerve interfaces) - O Nerve capping, nerve connecting, or nerve protecting n conjunction with traditional pain management, there are a number of self-management strategies that can help reduce pain levels and their impact on your quality of life.
+Don't underestimate your ability to have an impact on your health.